mamqek/aio-chat/packages/all/docs/service/database.md

 Also, to avoid errors when adding new columns to a table with some data, the `default` or `isNullable` parameter might be required to resolve the empty state of the column in existing records.

-> ⚠️ **Note**: If SQLite is used, you must provide a default value with specific syntax.
-First, wrap it with `''` and then wrap it with `""` as well, resulting in `"'name'"`.
-For MySQL or PostgreSQL, this isn't required.

 ```javascript
 const myConfig = {
     user_mapping: {